PW.A Brutally Honest WordPress Blog

 How do I optimize CSS/JS on a WordPress Site?

-Remove the “bloat”, then prioritize.
-To do this right, you want to start out with creating the global CSS.
-Isolate the CSS that is used on every page/post of the website and that is your global CSS.
-That should be a relatively small file and pre-load it.
-This should contain for example the CSS for text and headings, the background color, page width, etc. Then you create the critical CSS for each post and page for the area called “above the fold”.
+Then you create the critical CSS for each post and page for the area called “above the fold”.
 This is the area that is immediately visible to the visitor as soon as the page/post loads.
-Be sure not to redefine the CSS you have in the global CSS.
+Be sure not to repeat the CSS you have in the global CSS.
 Critical CSS should be loaded in the header of the page/post.
-Then it is time to create the unique CSS for every page/post.
-This is the CSS that is left over, less any unused CSS.

 But do not forget the external CSS.
 A lot of plugins or features may put their CSS in external files loaded from external sources.
 They operate on the premise that a visitor’s browser may already have loaded the CSS when visiting another site, so that file may be already in the browser’s cache.
-The problem here is if it is not, the file contains a lot of CSS that will not be used and would become bloated.
-So before you start the process above combine the external and internal CSS first.

 You then repeat the same process for the JS on the site.
 If it sounds like a lot of work, that is because it is.
 But there is a savior out there called LSCWP which will discuss in a bit.
 There are also 3rd party plugins (usually premium plugins) that do a pretty good job of helping out here.

-How do you optimize Google Fonts?
+How do you optimize Google Fonts for a WordPress site?

-Everybody loves those fancy fonts provided by Google.
-Ever seen the “Waiting for fonts.googleapis.com” message on the status bar of your browser?
-For every Google font you use, on average add 0.75 seconds.
 These are render-blocking resources, meaning the fonts need to be loaded before the page can load.
 You can load the standard fonts first and then swap in the Google fonts, but this could increase your cumulative shift, hence giving you lower core vitals.
-Seems kind of ironic that the fonts supplied by Google will give a lower score for what Google uses to rank your website speed.
-It is built on the premise that the visitor’s browser may already have the font in its cache.

 So you should keep down the number of these fonts and sizes to a minimum and load them from your server locally rather than externally and include them in your CSS optimization.
-But the savior can help.

-How do you optimize images for WordPress?
+How do you optimize images on a WordPress site?

 Images are a large part of the problem, especially unoptimized ones.
 You take a photo with your new Apple iPhone or get one from the internet and then upload it to your site.
 The problem is that image may be 2MB or larger in size.
-The average page webpage size is around 2.2 MB for desktops and a little smaller (2 MB) for mobile pages.
-So 1 of these images can double that size and 3 of them will triple that size.

-When you optimize an image you resize it to the largest size that will be needed and resize it for every device (wide screen monitors, desktops, laptops, tablets portrait, tablets landscape, mobile portrait, and mobile landscape).
-This does reduce the file size of the image and WordPress set up correctly will resize the images for you.
-Then you should optimize the resized image and put it in an optimized format such as WebP.
+This does reduce the file size of the image.
+WordPress if set up correctly will resize the images for you.
+Then you should optimize the resized images and put them in an optimized format such as WebP.
 We can take this 2 MB image and reduce the size to around 20 KB with no visible loss in quality to the human eye.

-How do you optimize the database in WordPress?
+How do you optimize the WordPress database?

 How do you optimize the administration area in WordPress?